BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/rohan.md

 - Leader (Rohan Royal Guard)
 - Sworn Protector (Theoden)

-**ACTIVE/PASSIVE RULES**
+- **Doorward of Meduseld** `PASSIVE`

-- **Doorward of Meduseld** `PASSIVE` - As long as Theoden is alive and on the battlefield, Hama and any Rohan Royal Guard within 6" of him count as having the Dominant (2) special rule.
+As long as Theoden is alive and on the battlefield, Hama and any Rohan Royal Guard within 6" of him count as having the Dominant (2) special rule.

 </div>